 Trusted advisors committed to client service.
 We develop strong partnerships to deliver exceptional results.
 Clients consistently describe our teams as “highly responsive,” “agile and reactive,” “hard-working and creative,” “excellent communicators,” with “excellent technical capabilities and an ability to think commercially and tactically,” and “laser-focused on delivering the best results.”

 Supporting you wherever you need us.
-Since 2020, we have advised on over 820 M&A deals with an aggregate deal value in excess of $1 trillion for our clients globally.
+Since 2020, we have advised on over 1,000 M&A deals with an aggregate deal value in excess of $1.3 trillion for our clients globally.
 Our client base is made up of the largest listed companies across the United States, Europe, Latin America, and Asia with a combined market cap of over $6.3 trillion, and leading private equity firms and sovereign wealth funds with a combined AUM of over $9 trillion.

 Top-ranked M&A experience at your fingertips.
-Our Tier 1 ranked U.S. M&A practice (The Legal 500), our Band 1 ranked Latin America M&A practice (Chambers), and multiple Band 1 ranked teams across Europe (Chambers) are consistently ranked among the top 10 legal advisors for announced global M&A deals by LSEG, featuring in the top 10 of Bloomberg Law’s M&A Dealmakers of 2024.
+Our Tier 1 ranked U.S. M&A practice (Legal 500), our Band 1 ranked Latin America M&A practice (Chambers), and multiple Band 1 ranked teams across Europe (Chambers) are consistently ranked among the top 10 legal advisors for announced global M&A deals by LSEG, featuring in the top 10 of Bloomberg Law’s M&A Dealmakers of 2025.
 Alongside the world’s leading antitrust & FDI practices, we offer a combination of M&A and regulatory experience no other firm can provide.

 Best in class, partner-led teams dedicated to your success.
 Our global reach, deep bench, and vast industry-specific knowledge enable us to assemble high-quality, partner-led teams that efficiently and effectively deliver best in class legal and commercial advice on immediate business and transactional needs while supporting long-term strategic visions.